cloudfoundry-community/prism-boshrelease/README.md

-# prism-boshrelease
+# Prism BOSH Release
-bosh distribution for prism
+This is the BOSH release for deploying the Prism to your infrastructure of choice.